yashChouriya/bubblez-ai-instantly/server/README.md

    ```
    flask run
    ```
-8. Send a POST request to `http://localhost:5000/chat` with a JSON body containing the prompt, for example:
+8. Send a POST request to `http://localhost:5000/chat-async` with a JSON body containing the prompt, for example (gpt):
    ```
    { "prompt": "What is the capital of France?" }
    ```